 Front Light Operator (Follow Spot)

 During tech and previews works with the Lighting Designer to program and control the lighting instruments to create the looks that the Director and Designer desire.
 Each look is saved in the lighting console as a cue with a number.
-During performance the Stage Manager will call the cues at the appropriate time.
-Once the show is “frozen” - during previews the programmers duties are done and the Lighting Board will be operated by a house electrician.
+During the performance, the Stage Manager will call the cues at the appropriate time.
+Once the show is “frozen” during previews, the programmer's duties are done and the Lighting Board will be operated by a House Electrician.

 Much like the Lighting programmer, during tech and previews works with the VideoDesigner to program and control the video content to create the looks that the Director and Designer desire.
 Each look is saved as a cue with a number.
-During performance the Stage Manager will call the cues at the appropriate time.
+During the performance, the Stage Manager will call the cues at the appropriate time.
 Most often the video cues are linked to the lighting board so that they can be triggered by a lighting cue so that only one operator is needed.
-Once the show is “frozen” - during previews the programmers duties are done and the Lighting Board will be operated by a house electrician.
+Once the show is “frozen” during previews, the programmer's duties are done and the Lighting Board will be operated by a House Electrician.

 (Part of the Electrics Department on Broadway)

-In the theatre they are in charge of installing the sound system - hanging speakers, running cable, setting up microphones.
+In the theater, they are in charge of installing the sound system - hanging speakers, running cable and setting up microphones.
 Once actors are onstage they operate the show.
 This means mixing all mics and operating all playback - music tracks, sound effects.
 In a busy play or in a musical they will have a script with their mic cues in it, they will also take cues from the SM.